dylanesque/Cheatsheets/typescript.md

 # TS in React

+- The best reference when using TS in React: https://react-typescript-cheatsheet.netlify.app/

 -When using CRA, use the `--typescript` flag after the project name to use TypeScript in the project, or for newer versions: `--template typescript`

 -Use the `.tsx` file extension when JSX is involved, and `.ts` when it isn't.